Should I buy it?

 Otocinclus

-Also known as: oto, dwarf suckermouth, Oto, Dwarf suckermouth
+Also known as: oto, dwarf suckermouth

 The true peaceful algae-eater.
 Extremely sensitive to new tanks and ammonia spikes.
 A high-mortality fish when added too early.

-Mature, well-cycled planted tanks 60L+ with a constant algae and biofilm supply.
+Best for: Mature, well-cycled planted tanks 60L+ with a constant algae and biofilm supply.

-Your tank is under 6 months old, you have aggressive cichlids, or you can't supply blanched veggies during algae droughts.
+Avoid if: Your tank is under 6 months old, you have aggressive cichlids, or you can't supply blanched veggies during algae droughts.

 Top things that go wrong

 - Shrimp & snails.
-Shrimp: compatible in most setups.
-Cherry shrimp and other dwarf species coexist with peaceful small fish, though baby shrimp are food for almost any fish that gets to them.
+Cherry shrimp and other dwarfs can coexist with peaceful small fish; baby shrimp are food for almost anything that finds them.

 What most shops don't tell you

-- 1.A trio in a brand new tank with no biofilm.
+- 2.A trio in a brand new tank with no biofilm.
 A hungry oto is dead inside a fortnight.

-- 3.A group of four or more, all from the same shop tank.
+- 4.A group of four or more, all from the same shop tank.
 Otos crash in a young setup or after a long transit without food.
 Drop in algae wafers or a blanched courgette ring during slow weeks.

 About this species